vishalrshukla/excel-sql-explorer/README.md

-# Excel SQL Explorer ⚡
+# Excel Natural Language and SQL Explorer ⚡

 Query Excel and CSV files using SQL — works fully **offline**, no internet required.